Leonard, Oklahoma

 Leonard is an unincorporated community in the southeastern corner of Tulsa County, Oklahoma, United States.
-The population at the 2020 U.S. Census was 262, compared to 200 in the 2010 census.
+As of the 2020 census, Leonard had a population of 262.
 It is located on U.S. Route 64 at the Wagoner County line.
 The town serves the surrounding farming area.
 It is notable for the presence of the nearby Leonard Geophysical Observatory, since closed.